Dehghanni/Teofl/Writing.md

 # Brainstorm

 - **Playing sports can teach people lessons about life.**
   - Playing sports will teach you success and defeats are two sides of the same coin—twins, but not enemies.
-It teaches that failure can be turned into success if you bounce back higher than you fall.
-Failures happen &quot;for&quot; you, not &quot;to&quot; you, and nothing more than losing hope can sabotage your success.
+It teaches us that failure can be turned into success if we bounce back higher than we fall.
+Failures happen &quot;for&quot; us, not &quot;to&quot; us, and nothing more than losing hope can sabotage our success.
 For example, it has been seen many times that in a football match, the losing team was able to get the better of the opposing team in the second half and snatch victory from jaws of defeat.
-  - Playing sports will inculcate/instill an attitude of teamwork spirit into individuals.-\&gt;
+  - Playing sports will **inculcate/instill** an attitude of teamwork spirit into individuals.-\&gt;
- When engaging in sports activities, one learns how to avoid social loafing and cooperate with others in order to achieve the common objective of the group -\&gt;
+ When engaging in sports activities, one learns how to **avoid social** loafing and cooperate with others in order to achieve the common objective of the group -\&gt;
  this quality is a must-have and sought-after skill in the workplace -\&gt;
  lead to better productivity, more efficacy, reduced costs, greater profitability, and many other benefits.
  EX: Going back to earlier example of a football match, a case in point is that a striker must be humble enough to pass to his teammate if he is in a better position to score a goal.